 The right answer is always, it depends on the application.
 Contact a sales representative to help find the right vision solution for you.

-Vision Solutions from Yaskawa
+Powerful Vision Solutions from Yaskawa

 MotoSight 2D